Bharat Mata Mandir

 Bharat Mata Mandir (meaning "Mother India Temple") is located on the Mahatma Gandhi Kashi Vidyapith campus in Varanasi, Uttar Pradesh, India.
-Instead of traditional statues of gods and goddesses, this temple has a huge map of Akhand Bharat carved in marble.
-This temple is dedicated to Bharat Mata and was originally the only one of its kind in the world, though a few others have now been built.
-The Bharat Mata Mandir was created by philanthropist and freedom fighter Shiv Prasad Gupta.
+Instead of traditional statues of gods and goddesses, the temple has a large map of Akhand Bharat carved in marble.
+The temple is dedicated to Bharat Mata and was originally the only one of its kind in the world.

 The temple was inaugurated by Mahatma Gandhi in 1936.
 Gandhi said: "In this temple there are no statues of gods and goddesses.
 Here there is only a map of India raised on marble.
 I hope that this temple will take the form of a worldwide platform for all religions, along with Harijans, and of all castes and beliefs, and it would contribute to feelings of religious unity, peace and love in this country."
-Khan Abdul Ghaffar Khan and Vallabhbhai Patel were also present at the inauguration.
+Khan Abdul Ghaffar Khan and Vallabhbhai Patel were also at the inauguration.

+It is on the campus of Mahatma Gandhi Kashi Vidyapith.

 Construction

 The Bharat Mata Mandir structure is built of stone.
-It has a statue of Bharat Mata built of marble, symbolizing Akhand Bharat.
+It has a marble statue of Bharat Mata (India personified as a goddess), symbolizing Akhand Bharat.
 The temple houses a relief map of India also carved out of marble.
 The map depicts the mountains, plains and oceans up to scale.
-It has no "murti" or image of God so that the temple is inclusive to all religions in the country and secular.
+It has no murti (idol of a god).